 Originally written off as graffiti, experts have now declared that the hundreds of markings of squares, letters, mazes, and lines in an English cave system are actually witches’ marks – apotropaic marks that were used as a sort of protective ‘magic’ to ward off evil or bad luck.
 And it seems these worries were still rampant in the East Midlands, central England less than 200 years ago.

-The witches’ marks, or witches’ marks, were not a hidden feature in the Creswell Crags, a well-known archaeological site in the East Midlands.
-As Heritage facilitator John Charlesworth, the acting tour leader when the discovery was made this past October, stated: “These witches’ marks were in plain sight all the time.”
+The witches’ marks, or witch marks, were not a hidden feature in the Creswell Crags, a well-known archaeological site in the East Midlands.
+As Heritage facilitator John Charlesworth, the acting tour leader when the discovery was made a year ago, stated: “These witches’ marks were in plain sight all the time.”
 They were just disregarded as modern tourist graffiti until some experts decided it was time to take a better look at the variety of signs covering the walls.

 - Weird Witch Bottles, Historic Efforts to Ward Off Evil Spells and Witchcraft